2026 Tech Hiring Benchmarks

 What is the average cost per hire in tech?

-SHRM puts the cross-industry average at roughly $4,800 in 2026.
-Tech-specific cost-per-hire including the full picture (recruiter fees, interview time, onboarding ramp loss, vacancy cost) typically runs $35,000 to $75,000 per mid-level role, or 30% to 50% of first-year salary.
+SHRM's 2025 Benchmarking Report puts the cross-industry average non-executive cost-per-hire at $5,475.
+Tech-specific cost-per-hire is far higher: roughly $35,000 to $75,000 per mid-level role in direct and ramp costs (recruiter fee, interview time, onboarding ramp loss), about 30% to 50% of salary, rising to $55,000 to $115,000 (50% to 73%) once you add the vacancy cost of the seat sitting empty during a 45 to 90 day search.
 The cross-industry SHRM number is the narrowest definition; tech leaders should plan with the full-picture figure.
 See the calculator to model your own scenario.

 Why are tech hiring costs higher than other industries?